ayrus144/sam_annotator/README.md

 ## Workflow

 After environment setup:
 - Organize your data following [this](#dataset-folder-structure) structure.
-Don't forget to copy/create/edit `classes.json`.
+- By design `example_dataset/classes.json` is used for the SAM GUI to maintain consistency across usages.
+So, define the file properly once and forget it :)
 - (optional) Generate SAM masks from images via `scripts/preprocess_dataset.py`.
 Necessary for `SAM assistance` option.
 ```bash
 python scripts/preprocess_dataset.py